About Dartington Morris

 Find out more about Dartington Morris: when and where we dance, how we dance and why we dance.

-Just as the sun is rising on Thursday 1st May 2025 at about 5:40am, Dartington Morris will dance at Totnes Castle (with the permission of English Heritage).
+Just as the sun is rising on Friday 1st May 2026 at about 5:30am, Dartington Morris will dance at Totnes Castle (with kind permission of English Heritage).

 We look forward to welcoming visitors to join us, as we have done for the past few years, with many a brave soul getting up and out before dawn.

-We will sing May Day songs and performed a number of dances in the Cotswold tradition, while we welcome our audience with warm, spicy apple juice and fruity cake.
+We will sing May Day songs and perform a number of dances in the Cotswold tradition, while we welcome our audience with warm, spicy apple juice and fruity cake.

-Dartington Morris are again hosting an annual Day of Morris Dancing in Totnes on Saturday 13 September 2025.
+Dartington Morris once again hosted an annual Day of Morris Dancing in Totnes on Saturday 13 September 2025.

-Eleven invited guest sides will join Dartington Morris, starting at 11am and finishing at around 3pm.
+Fourteen invited guest sides joined Dartington Morris, starting at 10:30am and finishing at around 4:15pm.

 Dartington Morris once again hosted an annual Day of Morris Dancing in Totnes on Saturday 14 September 2024.